The Quill 03: Spring Edition 2025/2026

 Submit your work through the form currently on our submission page on thequillbard.com

-Include a brief artist’s statement (5-6 sentences).
-Explain what your work is, what inspired it, what you hope readers/viewers take away from it, etc.
+Include a brief artist’s statement (3-6 sentences).
+Explain what your work is, what inspired it, what you hope readers/viewers take away from it, etc. Your response should not exceed 6 sentences or fall significantly short of 4.

 Submission Tips: